jin-park-dev/PWA-Pomodoro/README.md

 Inital Entering Hi Nice page with item in center only?
 Navbar hide with ----\/----- for full app-like ui?

-Post-CSS CLI can't see output.
-Use concurrently(?) oro ther helper

 Reframe to keep theme, or some other info to be shared between switching of pages?